muratk3n/thirdwave/en/tweets/2020/week6.md

 though, almost __all__ voters are low-information voters.
 Econ recently started talking abt a similar concept, i.e. individual actors lacking information, there are behavioural economists so forth.
-Austrians too have a few things to say on this issue - they're not complete idiots, they have their moments when they are not busy pleasuring themselves with a goldbar.
+Austrians too have a few things to say on this issue (they have their moments when they are not busy shoving a goldbar up their ass).

 *2020-2-4 15:41:2*